VMnK-Run/MARVEL/marvel/defectPrediction/README.md

 bash train_original.sh
 ```

-You can modify the `model_type` field to change the code model you want to train.
+You can modify the `model_type` field to change the code model you want to train (Options: codebert, graphcodebert, unixcoder).

 ### Generate Substitution for the Attack Algorithms